vvv-school/assignment_collatz-conjecture/README.md

 # Preamble
 There exists a beautiful and yet undemonstrated conjecture in Mathematics that deals with the so-called _trajectories_ of natural numbers.
-It is called **Collatz conjecture**.
+It is called the **Collatz conjecture**.

 Learn on [Wikipedia](https://en.wikipedia.org/wiki/Collatz_conjecture) what